-Our students do hands-on design and research in several laboratories.
+Our students do hands-on design and research.
+At Dordt you can

-- You can build, design, develop, and test circuits and micro-processors in the electrical engineering laboratory.
+- build, design, develop, and test circuits and micro-processors in the electrical lab.

-- You’ll gather and record wind and solar radiation data, test solar collector efficiencies (photovoltaic, air-heating, water-heating), and observe wind turbine performance in the solar energy laboratory.
+- gather wind and solar radiation data, test solar collector efficiencies, and observe wind turbine performance in the solar energy lab.

-- You can test an air-foil in a wind tunnel or measure the impact of a high-speed fluid jet on a vane in the fluid mechanics and thermodynamics laboratory.
+- test air-foils in a wind tunnel and measure the impact of a high speed fluid jet on a vane in the thermodynamics lab.

 - apply strain gauges and perform tensile tests to answer the question “When will it break?” in the mechanics and materials lab.

 - observe and research combustion in the chemical reactor lab.

 - analyze soil and concrete samples in the civil engineering lab.

 - measure forces and positions for the human body during movement in the biomechanics lab.